 |Salary:||$53,435 to $77,490|

 |Location:||Washington, DC metropolitan area|

 Imaging and Publishing Support (IPS) seeks qualified candidates to serve as Electronic Publishing Specialists.
-Our officers create desktop publishing, print ready and Web based products disseminated through a variety of networks throughout the CIA, Intelligence Community, and Federal Government.
-Daily production requirements may also include Web maintenance and update support.
-Electronic Publishing Specialists work with a diversity of CIA professionals including printing specialists, analysts, graphic designers, Web developers, multimedia specialists, computing support specialists, and photographers.
+Our officers create, edit and publish products for Print, Mobile and Web mediums for the CIA, Intelligence Community and the Federal Government.
+Electronic Publishing Specialists utilize graphic design, desktop publishing and content management skills in coordination with printing specialists, analysts, application developers, multimedia specialists, IT support specialists and photographers.

 Specific duties for this position include:

 - Managing incoming projects in hard-copy and soft-copy formats

 - Populating and managing the content for Web based repositories of finished intelligence products

 - Identifying and developing requirements for Web and Mobile based products